Alphonse Mucha: American travels and marriage

 He still had commissions to complete in France, and returned to Paris at the end of May 1904.
 He finished his commissions and returned to New York in early January 1905, and made four more trips between 1905 and 1910, usually staying for five to six months.
 In 1906, he returned to New York with his new wife, (Marie/Maria) Chytilová, whom he had married on 10 June 1906, in Prague.
 He remained in the U.S. until 1909.
-Their first child, Jaroslava, was born in New York in 1909.
+Their first child, their daughter Jaroslava, was born in New York in 1909.
+Their son Jiří Mucha would be born in Prague in 1915.

 His principal income in the United States came from teaching; he taught illustration and design at the New York School of Applied Design for Women, at the Philadelphia School of Art for five weeks, and became a visiting professor at the Art Institute of Chicago.
 He rejected most commercial proposals, but accepted one proposal in 1906 to design boxes and a store display for Savon Mucha, a soap bar.
-In 1908 he also undertook one large decoration project, for the interior of the German Theater of New York; he produced three large allegorical murals, in the Art Nouveau style, representing Tragedy, Comedy and Truth.
+In 1908, he undertook one large decoration project, for the interior of the German Theater of New York; he produced three large allegorical murals, in the Art Nouveau style, representing Tragedy, Comedy and Truth.
 Besides the decoration, he made graphic designs, stage and costume designs.

 Artistically, the trip was not a success; portrait painting was not his strong point, and the German Theater closed in 1909, one year after it opened.
 He made posters for the American actress Mrs. Leslie Carter (known as 'The American Sarah Bernhardt') and the Broadway star Maude Adams, but they were largely echoes of his Bernhardt posters.
 His finest work in America is often considered to be his portrait of Josephine Crane Bradley, the daughter of his patron, in the character of Slavia, in Slavic costume and surrounded by symbols from Slavic folklore and art.
 His contact with Crane made possible his most ambitious artistic project, the Slav Epic.